 Opponents of incorporation formed the Villa Park Against Incorporation led by Hubert Gohres.
 Proponents of incorporation formed the Villa Park Incorporation Committee led by James Workman.
 Pro-incorporationists sought to prevent Orange from annexing Villa Park and allowing higher density housing.
 The dissenters feared higher taxes and loss of flexibility to develop their lands.

-In 1962 proposed city was approximately 1,800 acres with a population of 1,200 and estimated land value of $2 million (not a typo).
+In 1962 the proposed city was approximately 1,800 acres with a population of 1,200 and estimated land value of $2 million (not a typo).
 The proposed city boundaries stretched from Wand St and Santiago Blvd on the west, N Mesa Dr on the north, The Santiago Creek bed on the east and Collins Ave on the south.

 Villa Park’s jagged boundaries are also a result of the incorporation.
 Some land owners opposed incorporation and were carefully left out of the proposed city boundaries.
 Also, to the east there were very large land owners that opposed restrictions on residential development which ultimately lead to Orange annexing those areas and leaving Villa Park completely surrounded by Orange.

 On January 3, 1962 Villa Park residents voted 264 for and 134 for incorporation and became Orange County’s 24th City.
 The original five city council members were Arthur F. Craft (mayor), James T. Workman (mayor pro-tem), Carl G. Hays, Donald Heim and Walter Schniepp.

 James Workman has an interesting history and far less celebrated than a contemporary of his, Fred Kelly.
 Both Workman and Kelly were graduates of Orange High School and Olympic gold medal winning athletes.
 After OHS, Workman would attend Cal and join the Cal crew team.
 As a member of the eight-oar crew they won the Olympic trials against Yale and Olympic gold against Britain in Amsterdam.